 Depression can be devastating to family relationships, friendships, and the ability to work or go to school.
 Symptoms of depression vary a great deal from person to person.
 Some people have only a few symptoms, while others have many.

 Symptoms can change over time and may include:

 Depression often coexists with other conditions, such as delivering a baby or chronic disease.
 The stress of coping with the disease may cause depression.
-Or depression may be caused by the disease itself or by drugs used to treat the disease.
+Or depression may be caused by the disease itself or by medications used to treat the disease.
 Disorders commonly associated with depression include:

 Depression.
 National Institute of Mental Health website.
 Available at: http://www.nimh.nih.gov/health/topics/depression/index.shtml.
 Updated May 2016.
 Accessed August 24, 2016.